-These financial statements are presented in Singapore dollars ("\$").
-The functional currency of the Company is the Russian rouble ("RUB").
+The financial statements are presented in Singapore dollars ("\$").
+The functional currency of the Company is the Singapore dollars.
 Assets and liabilities are translated from RUB functional currency to \$ at rates of exchange ruling at the respective reporting date.
 All equity items are translated at historical rates.
-The result for the respective years are translated using the average rate.
+The results for the respective years are translated using the average rate.
 Resultant exchange differences are recognised directly in equity, in the foreign currency translation reserve.
 All financial information presented in \$ has been rounded to nearest thousand, unless otherwise stated.